jacobshorterivey/EventTrackerProject/README.md

 <img src="images/table.png" alt="game entity table" width="163px" height="251px">

 ### Accessing and Using This Project
-Currently, this project is hosted on AWS and can be accessed at "URL HERE".
+Currently, this project is hosted on AWS and can be accessed at **http://3.16.88.147:8080/EventTracker/api/games**.
 The operations that can be performed with this project and the URIs to access these operations are listed below.

 | CRUD Op. | HTTP Verb | URI               | Action                                     |
 |----------|-----------|-------------------|--------------------------------------------|